adamfoneil/ModelSync/README.md

 This is a reboot of my [SchemaSync](https://github.com/adamosoftware/SchemaSync) project, which had run into [issues](https://github.com/adamosoftware/SchemaSync/issues) I couldn't figure out.
+The Nuget package is **AO.ModelSync.Library**.

 The intent is the same: compare data models to generate a SQL diff merge script.
 The difference from other database diff apps out there is that this can treat .NET assemblies as data sources -- so that you can merge from C# model classes as well as from SQL Server databases.